mlml/autovot/README.md

     Navigate to auto_vot/code/ and run:
         $ make clean
-    If successful, the output should be:
+    If successful, the final line of the output should be:
         [make] Cleaning completed
     Then, run:
         $ make
-    Output should be:
+    Final line of the utput should be:
         [make] Compiling completed